 - staff training = approximately £400

-- the remaining balance is used to maintain our current generous TA provision.
+- the remaining balance is used to enhance our current TA provision.
+Additional hours have been given to a teaching assistant = approximately £3300

-Of these 7 pupils, 6 met end of year age related expectations.
+Of these 5 pupils, 4 met end of year age related expectations.
 3 of these pupils were working above age related expectations.
-1 pupil did not meet end of year age related expectations in reading, writing and mathematics.
+1 pupil (in reception) did not achieve a good level of development.